-College advising in LAS was uniformly viewed as impersonal and inadequate.
+College advising in the College of Liberal Arts and Sciences (LAS) was uniformly viewed as impersonal and inadequate.
 However, the students were also quick to acknowledge that this had much to do with advising load.
 They discussed feeling rushed in advising appointments and that it appeared that the advisors had very little understanding of a student other than the cursory enrollment and grade snapshot provided by the DARS (Degree Audit and Reporting System) report.
-The students thought that each of the LAS advisors had too many student advisees and consequently, the advisors did not know the students or the various academic programs well enough to provide good advice about courses to take (or to avoid) in order to move through the programs effectively or efficiently.
-College advising in colleges other than LAS (specifically CBA and AHS) were viewed far more favorably, both in the quality of the advice and the more personalized attention.
+The students thought that each of the LAS advisors had too many student advisees, and consequently, the advisors did not know the students or the various academic programs well enough to provide good advice about courses to take (or to avoid) in order to move through the programs effectively or efficiently.
+College advising in colleges other than LAS (specifically the Colleges of Business Administration and Applied Health Science) were viewed far more favorably, both in the quality of the advice and the more personalized attention.